Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 What do you do about mail?

-Almost everything I have is set up to be paperless (credit cards; bank statements), so my mail needs are pretty minor.
-When I do need to include an address or receive paper mail, I use my best friend’s address.
+Almost everything I have is set up to be paperless (credit cards; bank statements), so my mail needs are pretty small.
+When I do need to include an address or receive paper mail, I mostly use my best friend’s address and she’s kind enough to let me know if something important comes in.

-Other nomads I know use mail services that receive your mail and scan and send to you by email or shred at your request.
-This is the one a friend uses.
+Other nomads I know, including the boyfriend, use mail services that receive your mail and scan and send to you by email or shred at your request.
+This is the one Chad uses.

-As for things I need to receive myself, I usually stay long enough in one place to have packages and important stuff mailed directly to me or to a friend in a city I’m about to visit.
+As for things I need to receive myself, I usually stay long enough in one place to have packages and important stuff (like book proof copies) mailed directly to me or to a friend in a city I’m about to visit.

 What about cell phone service?

-This is all internet-dependent, which means whenever I have internet and am near my computer, I have a phone.
+This means whenever I have internet and am near my computer, I have a phone.
 When I’m out and about, I don’t.
 Which I love.
 It forces me to be in the moment and if I ever genuinely need a phone, borrowing one is easy since everyone else has them.

 How did you get the guts to go?